Site updates in progress - some features may be temporarily unavailable

 Zoom Y-Scale

-Texas has seen an overall upward trend in high school college aligned math completion rates for the past ten years.
+Texas has seen an overall upward trend in college-credit-bearing math completion rates for the past ten years.

 See how the trend in your region compares to the state at large by using the comparison feature.